 Myth No 1: All fat people have a sweet tooth

 Ummm, no they don’t.
 I don’t eat foods containing sugar.
 I don’t drink sugary drinks.
 I dislike the taste it leaves in my mouth.
-I can count on one hand the number of desserts I’d order in a restaurant – and I eat out a lot.
+I can count on one hand the number of desserts I’d order in a restaurant over the space of a year – and I eat out a lot.
 I do, however, enjoy baking for other people, and I do drink my sugar in its fermented form.
 More on that later.

 Myth No 2: Fat people don’t understand nutrition

 Yep, wrong again.
 I know what i should be eating – and, more importantly, what I shouldn’t be eating…and why.
 More importantly, I like the food that I’m supposed to like – I just like too much of it.
-I have no idea when to stop…more on that later.
+I have no idea when to stop…more on that later too.